About Vision Zero

 Background

-Vision Zero is an international movement to prevent traffic fatalities and serious injuries through a safe system approach.
+Vision Zero is an international movement to prevent traffic fatalities and serious injuries through a safe systems approach.

 According to the U.S. Department of Transportation, a Safe Systems Approach acknowledges the following principles: